ppy/osu-wiki/wiki/Contests/en.md

 ## Best of

-"Best of" is a yearly voting contest out to pick the best beatmap in the given year.
-It was succeeded by [Community Choice](#community-choice) starting 2017.
+"Best of" was a yearly voting contest out to select the best beatmaps in the given year.
+It was succeeded by [Community Choice](#community-choice) after 2016.

 ### 2009